Flue Systems for Cubic Mini

 Our flue kits include a pipe boot that works great for nonporous roofing materials like metal or rubber.
 The base of the boot is flexible, so it can conform nicely to corrugated roofs.
 If you have a standing seam metal roof, it's preferable to locate the roof penetration between the seams, so that the entire base of the boot is on a flat surface.

-If you have shingles, you'll need a metal flashing that matches the outer diameter of the pipe (5" for our 3" insulated pipe), and your roof pitch.
-Pipe boots are not compatible with shingle roofs.
+If you have shingles, you'll need a metal flashing that matches the outer diameter of the pipe (5" for our 3" insulated pipe), and your roof pitch, or you'll need to mount your pipe boot on a sheet of metal like Cubic Mini's shingle flashing.
+Pipe boots generally can't be sealed directly to the surface of a shingle roof.

 How to exit through the wall with a Cubic Mini